 GREENWOOD School (School #8) - Walnut Township

-Located in Clark Township - thanks to Bill Boone for these Clark Township schools :) Greatly appreciated
+Located in Clark Township, Harshbarger School was four miles south of the rest park on Franklin Miller’s farm. - thanks to Bill Boone for these Clark Township schools :) Greatly appreciated

 Henry School in Scott Township was given by the Martin Henry family.
 It was on land in Section #23